JonathanTurnock/dcs-fiddle-httpd/README.md

 It uses Javascript and Jest for unit testing and running `npm run test:watch` will allow development with automatic test being run on all changes.

+> This server has a single dependency, `socket` this should be present in most game environments hopefully, however if not this will need be resolved

 ## Usage

 The HTTP module sets up a TCP socket and listens for incoming connections.